BeppeInfo/BeppeInfo.github.io/_posts/2017-06-10-blocky_package.md

-  double* x;      // Vector of continuous-time state double* xd;     // Vector of the derivative of the continuous-state, same size nx double* res;    // Only used for internally implicit blocks, vector of size nx int nin;        // Number of regular input ports int* insz;      // Vector of sizes of regular input ports void** inptr;   // Tables of pointer to the regular input ports
+  double* x;      // Vector of continuous-time state double* xd;     // Vector of the derivative of the continuous-state, same size nx double* res;    // Only used for internally implicit blocks, vector of size nx int *xprop;     // Pointer to the continuous state properties register int nin;        // Number of regular input ports int* insz;      // Vector of sizes of regular input ports void** inptr;   // Tables of pointer to the regular input ports